cheamirul/cheamirul.site/content/posts/emailbegin.md

 ## Conclusion: More Than Just Magic

-This basic mail flow doesn't even include security appliances like Cisco Secure Email Gateway (SEG), which are critical in real-world scenarios.
+This basic mail flow doesn't even include security appliances like Cisco Secure Email Gateway (SEG) which are critical in real-world scenarios.
 Standard email protocols are vulnerable to threats such as phishing, spoofing, and malware.

 Understanding how email works under the hood helps explain why security tools like Cisco SEG (formerly ESA) are still important today.
 Despite being a decades-old technology, email continues to evolve—and so must our understanding and protection of it.